karlseguin/the-little-redis-book/readme.md

 The book is freely distributed under the  [Attribution-NonCommercial 3.0 Unported license](<http://creativecommons.org/licenses/by-nc/3.0/legalcode>).

 ## Formats ##
-The book is written in [markdown](http://daringfireball.net/projects/markdown/) and converted to PDF using [pandoc](http://johnmacfarlane.net/pandoc/).
-A few LaTex specific commands have been placed in the markdown file to help with pdf-generation (namely for the title page and to create page breaks between chapters).
+The book is written in [Markdown](http://daringfireball.net/projects/markdown/) and converted to PDF using [pandoc](http://johnmacfarlane.net/pandoc/).
+A few LaTex specific commands have been placed in the Markdown file to help with PDF-generation (namely for the title page and to create page breaks between chapters).

 To generate PDF, Kindle and EPUB formats, download and install [pandoc](http://johnmacfarlane.net/pandoc/), a universal document converter.